 For Custom Programming you toggle at the green arrow;

-Next we’ll set the absorption voltage by clicking on the absorption voltage line;
+Now we’ll set the absorption voltage, just click on the absorption voltage line;

 Next you set your absorption voltage by using the + & – arrows and selecting OK.
 Yes, you are seeing that correctly.
 Victron allows you to adjust voltages to the hundredths position!
 If you want to set it at 14.67V instead of 14.6V, go right ahead.
 This feature alone is enough to keep all the other chargers back in the 1940s..

 Repeat the same steps for setting the float voltage.
 Please note that Victron actually treats you like an adult and allows you to either enable or disable the entire float stage.
 Your Choice!
 For the Firefly AGM I have set float to 13.4V.

 These are the other parameters that can be set;

 What the Heck is “Storage voltage”?

 In one of our articles from 2010 LiFePo4 batteries on Boats, I go into great detail about how LiFePo4 batteries cannot be charged like lead acid batteries.
 Float charging LiFePo4 batteries is not necessarily good for them.
 They prefer to be stored long term at about 50% state of charge and not be left on permanent float.
 I discussed how we we need to have different terms, float voltage and storage voltage.
 Well, wouldn’t you know Victron is the first to do so & it’s brilliant.
 Even though this is a Firefly battery, the inventor of these batteries Kurtis (a Fellow Mainer) preferred to see them at 13.2 V maximum for float voltage.
 So, I was able to set a short float of 13.4V which is what the North American importer says is okay.
 Then after 13.4V, it drops down to a 13.2V storage voltage.
 There is no other charger manufacturer that allows you to set a storage voltage!